How I Stumbled Across the Idea of Combining Certain Foods for Health

 Green tea contains the antioxidant EGCG which is believed to help regulate your metabolism and fight cancer.
 In 2004, a study in the Journal of Nutrition found that the absorption of EGCG was increased when piperine, the active ingredient in black pepper, was added.

-Instead of a lump of sugar in that tea, how about a sprinkle of pepper?
+Instead of a lump of

 4. Squirt Some Lemon on Your Spinach Salad